-Once you pour the two liquors, you’ll want to add ice to the glass and gently stir.
+Once you pour the two liquors, you’ll want to add ice to the glass and gently stir with a bar spoon.
 We used five medium ice cubes in our drink but one jumbo ice cube would work well too.

 Next, top the glass with either club soda or sparkling water.
 You can add as much or as little as you like.
 Adding more soda will create a less potent potable.

 We use Perrier to craft our cocktails for two reasons.
 First, Perrier is our preferred sparkling water and it’s what we typically drink at home.
 Second, club soda isn’t readily available in Lisbon where we live.

 We’re not alone with our preference for Perrier.
 James Bond drank his Americano cocktails with Perrier too!